wazzupope/portfolio/README.md

 Light and dark theme with gray as background for dark mode and text for light mode, crimson as accent color?

 To Do:
-Dial in header logo and contact section image sizing Edit text content
+useClickAway from react-use to close nav when clicking outside of that element Dial in header logo and contact section image sizing Edit text content
 Add personal photo?
-Fix hamburger menu styling - start from scratch?
+Fix hamburger menu styling
-Styling
+Make sure burger menu links move to appropriate section of page Styling
   Choose font
   Add font